umar15/React-Beginer-Projects/README.md

  7. Reviews
  8. Lorem Ipsum Generator
  9. Accordion
- 10. Grocery Bud (Notepad type App)
+ 10. Grocery Bud (Todolist type App)

 # How to run a specific project? #
  * Clone or download this repository.